 How does “Hydrogen Peroxide” tell about the emptiness in one’s life?
 Find out that answer by continuing to read on.
 Also, make sure to listen to TIYA’s newest single down below, and let me know what you think of it in the comments!

 Could you introduce yourself to those who don’t know you?

 I’m Tiya!
-A Canadian independent pop artist who enjoys making sad bops about my most vulnerable feelings.
+A artist who enjoys making sad bops about my most vulnerable feelings.
 Based in Vancouver (which I consider my hometown even though I was born in Las Vegas), the theme of nostalgia runs through the stories I tell in my music.
 I strive to connect with people who are hurting in the same ways I am.

 How did you get into music?
 And how has that journey been?

 I have been writing songs since I was thirteen in my room by myself.
 I truly have a need to express myself through any idea that comes into my head.
 I love making music because it is all-encompassing.
 I write.
 I emote through my singing performance, my music videos, and get to conceptualize my feelings into art.
 I am an independent artist so everything I put out comes straight from my heart with the help of collaborators I genuinely love.